Tenpooni/Matrix-Calculator/README.md

 >
 > As a user, I want to be able to save the state of my matrix
 >
-> As a user, I want to be able to load my most recent matrix
+> As a user, I want to choose between loading last matrix or creating new matrix